14 March 2026 .London , United Kingdom

 The discussion also highlighted the stigma surrounding continence problems.
 Because bladder cancer affects intimate bodily functions, many patients feel uncomfortable raising these concerns with healthcare professionals or even with their families.

-Continence health problems affect tens of millions of people across Europe, yet they often remain under-recognised in healthcare systems and public policy despite their significant impact on quality of life and healthcare costs.
+Across Europe, an estimated 55–60 million people live with continence health issues, yet these conditions remain largely overlooked in healthcare systems and public policy despite their significant impact on quality of life and healthcare costs.

-From a patient advocacy perspective, several priorities were highlighted during the session:
+From a patient advocacy perspective, several priorities were highlighted during the discussion:

 • Including continence outcomes in shared decision-making when discussing treatment options

-• Providing better information and peer support for patients so people know they are not alone
+• Providing better information and peer support so patients know they are not alone

 • Recognising continence management as part of cancer survivorship care

 Addressing urinary continence is essential to improving the quality of life for people living with and beyond bladder cancer.
-Initiatives such as Urge to Act aim to encourage more open conversations about continence and ensure this important aspect of survivorship is no longer overlooked.
+Initiatives such as Urge to Act aim to encourage more open conversations about continence and ensure this important aspect of survivorship receives the attention it deserves.

 Related News & Events